aayushanantha-code/webpage-assignment/README.md

 # webpage-assignment

-Webpage for Introduction to Computational Media
+Webpage for Introduction to Computational Media assignment.
+Showcases some of midtowns students living apartments and aims to practice html and css skills aswell as the idea of creating a digital site for a customer.